jodal/sketchbook/theremin/README.md

 -----

 - Analog pin A0 connected to a photoresistor.
-- Digtal pin 8 connected to a pietzo.
+- Digtal pin 8 connected to a piezo.